alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 ## 🙏 Acknowledgements

+Thanks to Carlos Santisteban, Juan Searle and many others for their feedback.
 Thanks to my friends at [MakeSpace Madrid](https://makespacemadrid.org/) for the interesting discussions: in particular David, Pablo, José David, Sink, and Javi who have had to indulge my crazy ideas.